향후 10년 동안 공평한 지역 개발을 이끌도록 도와주십시오.

 One of the biggest accomplishments from the last comprehensive plan was the development of a new zoning code.
 Baltimore’s zoning code hadn’t been updated in more than 40 years and many of the recommendations in the last comprehensive plan called for changes that could only be achieved through a new zoning code, such as zoning that encouraged transit oriented development and redevelopment of industrial properties.
 Rewriting the zoning code was a massive undertaking that took several years to complete, and was passed by the City Council in 2016.
 To see the status of all the recommendations from the last comprehensive plan, click here.

-The planning process is being led by the Department of Planning with support from an Advisory Council, Engagement Leadership Team, and other city agencies.
+The planning process was led by the Department of Planning with support from an Advisory Council, Engagement Leadership Team, and other city agencies and residents.

 We have made an effort to develop an engagement strategy that reaches different audiences through targeted outreach.
 We have partnered with community based organizations to reach stakeholders who might not typically participate in processes like this.
 Please read more about our efforts here.